getherbie/herbie/website/site/pages/2-doc/2-first-steps/3-installation.md

 ## Composer support

-The easiest way to install Herbie CMS is with Composer.
+The easiest way to install Herbie is with Composer.
 To do this, run the following command in the terminal:

     composer create-project getherbie/start-website mywebsite